kdally/fault-tolerant-flight-control-drl/README.md

 ## Usage

-1. To fly the aircraft right away with pre-trained controllers 🛩
+1. To fly the aircraft right away with pre-trained agents 🛩
 ```sh
 python tests/test_all.py
 ```